silver-ag/finity/README.md

 finity.py exports `compile(filename, verbose = True)` and `optimise(FSM, verbose = True)`. both return an `FSM` object, which has a `run(start_state = State('start'))`
 method. `compile` and `optimise` both return an `FSM` whose first state is `State('start')`, but this isn't guaranteed for `FSM`s constructed manually.

+by default, for proof of concept purposes, all variable must be nonnegative integers less than four. this limit can be increased by adjusting `MAXINT` at the top of finity.py.